mishmanners/Travel/General/travelAccessories.md

 # Best items you need when you travel

+Here are a bunch of travel items you might like to consider when you head out on your journey.
+They are listed in alphabetical order.

 ## July

 The best luggage going around is [July](https://july.com/au/).
 They have suitcases, roller cases, luggage covers, passport wallets, and more.
 Super high quality, great colours, good warranty, and great designs.